 BizTalk is an enterprise integration tool with many functionalities and powerful features that come with a high price, while Data Factory is a more affordable pay-per-use service.
 Pay-per-use model allows the customer to have a lean and agile approach, starting small then scaling up.
 Every activity can be controlled and monitored, how many resources were used and how much will be charged eventually.
 Data movement, for example, from SQL database to a Web Service would cost 0.125$ – 0.25$ per hour.

 ADF is, by design, more Extract-and-Load (EL) and Transform-and-Load (TL) then traditional Extract-Transform-and-Load (ETL).
 Since you can use ADF in various ways, we see an opportunity to explore the potential of it.

 In the same way as any other integration tool, ADF connects to the source, collects the data, usually does something clever with it, and sends the processed data to a destination.
 The final touch is monitoring all the processes and transfers.

 - Connect and collect – connecting to various types of data sources, on-premises, in the cloud, structured, unstructured, in different time intervals, etc. ADF has built-in connectors, but you can also develop your own.

 - Transform and enrich – processing and preparing data for destination.
-Data can be transformed using computed services in Azure like HDInsight Hadoop, Spark, Data Lake Analytics, Machine Learning, or a custom service.
+Data can be transformed using computed services in Azure like HDInsight Hadoop, Spark, Data Lake Analytics, Machine Learning, as well as a custom service.

 - Publish – transferring processed and business-ready data in a consumable form into a database, service, or some analytics engine.
-From that point the data can be used to bring a business value to a business user using any business intelligence tool.
+From that point on you can use the data to bring a business value to a business user using any business intelligence tool.

 - Monitor – monitoring scheduled activities and processes.
 Support is crucial in integration processes, as you always want to know did the magic happen or not.